Free Speech Is On The Ballot In 2024 | Bobby Burack

 "Obrigado Brasil!"
 Ellison posted.

 Voting for Harris-Walz sends a direct message that Americans are okay with censorship.
 No American should ever be okay with censorship.
-Free speech is what allows us to find the truth.
+Free speech is what allows us access to the truth.
 Without the truth, we are nothing more than ignorant NPCs who march to the beat of our dear leaders.

 Imagine if the only facts available were the "facts" that the people in charge made available.
 That was the case for much of the pandemic, when various doctors were silenced for offering dissenting opinions.